 The third type of serious credit infringement involves several elements.
 The individual must do an act that a reasonable person would consider indicates an intention to no longer comply with the obligations under the consumer credit.
 The credit provider must then take reasonable steps to contact the individual about the act, and the credit provider must have been unsuccessful in contacting the individual.
 The third element is that at least six months must have passed since the provider last had contact with the individual.
 These infringements typically involve an attempt to no longer comply with an obligation to repay the credit.

 Subsection 12(4) of Schedule 2 provides that a credit provider can only disclose an opinion about the third type of serious credit infringement if they have disclosed default information about the consumer credit.
-This means the individual would have received a s 6Q notice and a s 21D(3) notice and the other obligations relating to default information must have been complied with.
+This means the individual would have received a section 6Q notice and a section 21D(3) notice and the other obligations relating to default information must have been complied with.

 Subsection 12(5) sets out the types of reasonable steps that a credit provider must take to attempt to contact the individual for the definition of the third type of serious credit infringement to be satisfied.
 Credit providers must, where possible, attempt contact via phone, email and mail.
 Where the attempts suggest the contact details are no longer current, the credit provider must take reasonable steps to obtain new contact details (and, should they be successful, repeat their contact attempts using the new details).
 Credit providers should also take reasonable steps to ensure phone messages and emails contain their contact details and request the individual contact them urgently.
 Any mailed letters must also set out the details of the default, the credit provider’s intention to disclose their opinion about a serious credit infringement as well as explain the effect of that disclosure.
 Finally, credit providers are also required to retain evidence of their contact attempts.

 Subsection 12(6) of Schedule 2 provides more detail about how the six-month period since contact can be calculated.
-If the individual makes contact with the credit provider during the six-month period starting on the later of the date of s 6Q notice and the date of last contact, then the six month period for the purposes of the third type of serious credit infringement re-starts.
+If the individual makes contact with the credit provider during the six-month period starting on the later of the date of section 6Q notice and the date of last contact, then the six month period for the purposes of the third type of serious credit infringement re-starts.

 Subsection 12(7) of Schedule 2 provides that if, after an opinion about the third type of serious credit infringement is disclosed, the credit provider subsequently discloses new arrangement information or payment information related to the amount that was the subject of the infringement, the credit reporting body must destroy the credit information about the infringement.
 This reflects the fact that, in these circumstances, the obligation that the consumer was purportedly intending to not comply with has been satisfied.